Biobased polymers for meltblown nonwovens

 Publisher FILTECH

-The establishment of bio-based alternatives to established olefin-based plastics is one of the current key research topics.
-However, biobased polymers often still suffer to be limited in processability in various processing technologies or in application performance.
-While PLA (polylactic acid) has been established as the first biobased polymer on an industrial scale over the last 20 years, polyethylene furanoate (PEF) has been identified as a biobased alternative or supplement to polyethylene terephthalate (PET) in various applications such as food packaging and bottles as well as for technical and high-performance fibers.
-Further, polyhydroxyalkanoates (PHAs) have been focussed, although they are still limited on injection molded and/or electrospun applications.
+The development of bio-based alternatives to conventional olefin-based plastics represents a major focus of current research.
+However, many bio-based polymers remain limited in terms of processability across different processing technologies and in their application performance.
+While Polylactic acid (PLA) has been successfully established on an industrial scale over the last 20 years, polyethylene furanoate (PEF) has emerged as a promising biobased alternative or complement to polyethylene terephthalate (PET) in various applications such as food packaging, bottles and technical as well as high-performance fibers.
+Further, polyhydroxyalkanoates (PHAs) have been focussed, although they are still limited to injection molded and/or electrospun applications.

-At the DITF Denkendorf, the processing of PLA, PEF and PHA nonwovens in the meltblow process was successfully demonstrated.
-PEF was shown to be competitive or even superior in filtration performance compared to PET and PBT fabrics of similar grammage concerning achievable fiber diameters, mechanical strength and filtration performance.
-PEF as well as PLA can therefore be viable, biobased alternatives, especially for high-temperature applications where thin layers are required.
-The potential of PHAs indeed, especially of P3HB poly(3–hydroxybutyrate) was shown to target different applications.
+In our studies we successfully demonstrated the processing of PLA, PEF and also PHA nonwovens via meltblow technology.
+PEF was shown to be equivalent or even superior compared to PET and Polybutylenterephtalate (PBT) fabrics of similar grammage concerning achievable fiber diameters, mechanical strength and filtration performance.
+PEF as well as PLA can thus be considered as biobased alternatives, particularly for applications requiring thin layer geometries at elevanced temperatures.
+In addition, the potential of PHAs, especially poly(3–hydroxybutyrate (P(3)HB) has been demonstrated across...

 Published in: FILTECH 2026 Conference